 - (Optional) Applicants can invite colleagues, peers or mentors to write a confidential referee's letter in support of their application.
 Such letters should be emailed directly by the referee to the prize jury, via email@example.com.
 Please ask your referee(s) to write 'Metcalf Prize referee letter' in the email subject line.

 - Sit back and wait while applications are sent to the jury panel for review and shortlisting.

 We encourage applicants to seek a mentor to provide advice and guidance on preparing their application.

 Please note: we will only receive applications via the website.

-Please do not send references or any additional information to us by email.
+Please do not send any additional information to us by email.
 It will not be used in the judging.